dnoguerol-goog/openapi-generator-agent/README.md

 This is a simple agent example that generates OpenAPI YAML definitions from an API description.
-It will utilize an MCP tool (by default, running on localhost:8081) to check the YAML for errors before returning it to the user.
+It will utilize an MCP server (by default, running on localhost:8081) to check the YAML for errors before returning it to the user.
+See https://github.com/dnoguerol-goog/mcp-openapi-linter/tree/main for an example MCP server to try it with.